 - Fixed gas wall units and floor consoles usually contain fans to circulate hot air and can provide convective or radiant heat—or a mix of both—depending on what kind you install.

-- Gas space heaters carry Energy Rating Labels to allow consumers to compare the energy efficiency of different models of the same type of heater.
+- Gas space heaters carry Energy Rating Labels (not monitored by government) to allow consumers to compare the energy efficiency of different models of the same type of heater.
 The labels show a rating from 1 to 6 stars.
 The more stars the more energy efficient the heater will be and the less it will cost you in energy bills.

 - For flued gas heaters, models with a "balanced flue" are generally the most efficient type of flued gas heater.
 As exhaust gases are removed through the internal pipe their heat is used to warm the incoming combustion air as it comes in through the outer pipe.

 Decorative gas appliances are purchased for their appearance and the 'atmosphere' of warmth they create.
 They're also selected for their heating function in some of the warmer states.